 Students who are inrolled in school receive a 25% discount if tuition is paid monthly

 My first couple of students were friends of my dad's who heard me play when I was 15 yrs. old and asked for lessons.
 During my freshman year at Southern Methodist University I was recommended for a job at a local small university to teach as an adjunct (private lesson) instructor.
 At 20 yrs.
 I was hired to teach classical guitar at Northlake College of the Dallas County Community College District.
-I've been teaching for 47 years and I'm still learning new things that help my students be better guitaists and more artistic musicians.
+I've been teaching for since 1971 and I'm still learning new things that help my students be better guitaists and more artistic musicians.

 I mostly teach classical guitar, but I'm very interested in helping guitarist in all genres improve their playing.